Quick start

 • Add a bank account

-• Initiate micro-deposits
+• Initiate verification

 • Initiate a transfer